AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/page-objects.md

 ```csharp
 public partial class CartPage : WebPage
 ```
-All BELLATRIX page objects are implemented as partial classes which means that you have separate files for different parts of it- actions, elements, assertions but at the end, they are all built into a single type.
+All BELLATRIX page objects are implemented as partial classes which means that you have separate files for different parts of it; actions, elements, assertions but at the end, they are all built into a single type.
 This makes the maintainability and readability of these classes much better.
 Also, you can easier locate what you need.
 ```csharp
 public override string Url => "http://demos.bellatrix.solutions/cart/";
 ```
-Overriding the Url property that comes from the base page object you can later you the Open method to go to the page.
+Overriding the Url property that comes from the base page object so you can later use the Open method to go to the page.
 ```csharp
 public void ApplyCoupon(string coupon)
 {